GummyGreen/Study-Abord-AI-Platform-/README.md

-# Study-Abord-AI-Platform-

-Below is a sample **README.md** that you can adapt for your Study Abroad AI Assistant project.
-It provides an overview of the system, describes its features, and gives instructions on how to set up and run the microservices.
-Feel free to modify or expand any section to suit your team’s specific needs.

----

 # **Study Abroad AI Assistant**

 The **Study Abroad AI Assistant** is a microservices-based platform designed to help international students find suitable universities, manage their applications, and navigate complex visa processes.
 It combines AI-driven recommendations, a chatbot for Q&A, and application tracking features into a single, scalable solution.